 - In Accordance with BHIN 24-020, Behavioral Health Plans (BHPs) are required to have a system in place for tracking and measuring timeliness of care.
-To align with the Department of Health Care Services (DHCS) documentation requirements recorded inquiries should be documented within three (3) business days of the request for services in the electronic health record, with the exception of emergent or urgent type which shall be completed within one (1) calendar day. - To see a step by step guide for documenting timely access to services for non-psychiatric SMHS How to Complete the MH Non-Psychiatric SMHS Timeliness Record - 2023 CalMHSA and psychiatric SMHS How to Complete the MH Psychiatric SMHS Timeliness Record - 2023 CalMHSA.

-- BHPs must use the TADT to report on new members who request a nonpsychiatry SMHS, and any new or established member requests for psychiatric services.
+To align with the Department of Health Care Services (DHCS) documentation requirements recorded inquiries should be documented within three (3) business days of the request for services in the electronic health record, with the exception of emergent or urgent type which shall be completed within one (1) calendar day. - To see a step by step guide for documenting timely access to services for non-psychiatric SMHS How to Complete the MH Non-Psychiatric SMHS Timeliness Record - 2023 CalMHSA and psychiatric SMHS How to Complete the MH Psychiatric SMHS Timeliness Record - 2023 CalMHSA. - BHPs must use the TADT to report on new members who request a nonpsychiatry SMHS, and any new or established member requests for psychiatric services.
 If the BHP is determined to not meet network adequacy requirements and the provider is unable to provide timely access to necessary services, the BHP shall adequately and timely cover these services Out of Network (OON) for the member.
 The BHP must permit OON access for as long as the BHP's provider network is unable to provide the services in accordance with the standards.
-For further guidance, please see BHIN 21-008, BHIN 24-020. - BHPs are required to submit timely access data for the following: - An urgent or non-urgent appointment with a non-physician mental health provider of an outpatient SMHS; - An urgent or non-urgent appointment with a provider of psychiatry; - Non-urgent follow-up appointments with a non-physician mental health provider; and - Appointments with OON providers in cases where appointments with network providers are not available within timely access standards. - DHCS calculates compliance using the Date of First Contact to Request Services and the number of business days between that date and the date of the first available appointment that qualifies as a billable service.
+For further guidance, please see BHIN 21-008, BHIN 24-020.

+- BHPs are required to submit timely access data for the following: - An urgent or non-urgent appointment with a non-physician mental health provider of an outpatient SMHS; - An urgent or non-urgent appointment with a provider of psychiatry; - Non-urgent follow-up appointments with a non-physician mental health provider; and - Appointments with OON providers in cases where appointments with network providers are not available within timely access standards. - DHCS calculates compliance using the Date of First Contact to Request Services and the number of business days between that date and the date of the first available appointment that qualifies as a billable service.
 For a BHP to be in compliance with the timely access standards, 80% of members must have been offered an available appointment within the applicable time frame. - The access times listed below apply for all children, youth, adolescents, adults and older adults accessing care under the BHP.
 Programs shall issue a Notice of Adverse Benefit Determination (NOABD) when the access standard in the table below is not met.
-(See OPOH Section F: Member Rights, Grievance & Appeals for NOABD requirements). - Urgent Condition: The County further refers to an "Urgent" as a condition for which treatment should not wait for a normally scheduled appointment, as it would place the health or safety of the individual or another individual in serious jeopardy in the absence of an intervention. - Non-Urgent (Routine) Condition: A "Non-Urgent (Routine) Condition" is defined as a relatively stable condition and there is a need for an initial assessment for Specialty Mental Health Services (SMHS).
+(See OPOH Section F: Member Rights, Grievance & Appeals for NOABD requirements).

-Standard Offered an appointment within 10 business days of request for services.
+1 Standard Offered an appointment within 10 business days of request for services.
 Offered an appointment within 15 business days of request for services.
 Urgent Care: 48 hours without prior authorization.
 96 hours with prior authorization.
 Offered a follow-up appointment with a non- physician within 10 business days of the prior appointment.
-27

-Urgent care means health care provided to a member when the member's condition is such that the member faces an imminent and serious threat to their health, including, but not limited to, the potential loss of life, limb, or other major bodily function, or the normal timeframe for the decision making process would be detrimental to the member's life or health or could jeopardize their ability to regain maximum function..28
+The above standards apply unless the waiting time for an appointment is extended pursuant to HCS 1367.03(a)(5)(H) or 28 CCR section 1300.67.2.2(c)(5)(H).
+Urgent care means health care provided to a member when the member's condition is such that the member faces an imminent and serious threat to their health, including, but not limited to, the potential loss of life, limb, or other major bodily function, or the normal timeframe for the decision making process would be detrimental to the member's life or health or could jeopardize their ability to regain maximum function